 DES MOINES, Wash. - College students from around the Pacific Northwest will have the chance to practice thwarting hackers during the annual Pacific Rim Collegiate Cyber Defense Competition.
-Scheduled for April 1-3, 2016, at Highline College, the event provides students with real-world challenges while maintaining a corporate network that cannot be replicated in a typical classroom.
+Scheduled for March 24-26, 2017, at Highline College, the event provides students with real-world challenges while maintaining a corporate network that cannot be replicated in a typical classroom.
 This type of competitive practice gives students better training and preparation for the workforce.

-"Data breaches, identity theft and related events have become more and more commonplace.
+"The Internet of Things (IoT), more technology coming online and the sheer volume of what is out there is creating a smorgasbord for criminals to pick from.
 Companies need employees who understand how to deal with network intrusions and cyberattacks," said Dr. Amelia Phillips, Highline Computer Information Systems faculty member and the regional director of the event.

-Teams from 13 colleges and universities are scheduled to participate in the annual competition:
+Teams from 14 colleges and universities are scheduled to participate in the 10th annual competition:

 - Central Washington University

 - Clover Park Technical College (Lakewood)

 - Columbia Basin College (Pasco)

-- Evergreen State College (Olympia)
+- Green River College (Auburn)

-- ITT Technical Institute (Boise, Idaho)

 - Lewis and Clark College (Portland, Oregon)

 - Linfield College (McMinnville, Oregon)

 - Peninsula College (Port Angeles)

+- Spokane Falls Community College

+- The Evergreen State College (Olympia)

 - University of Idaho (Moscow, Idaho)

 - University of Washington, Seattle

 - University of Washington, Tacoma

 - Western Washington University (Bellingham)

 - Whatcom Community College (Bellingham)